Buying used RAM safely

 Technical details

-- Physical inspection — gold fingers clean, no burn marks, notch matches DDR generation.
+Physical inspection: gold fingers clean, no burn marks, notch matches DDR generation.
+JEDEC POST for stable desktop idle, then enable profile and retest.

-- MemTest86 USB boot — two full passes minimum.
+MemTest86 USB boot — two full passes minimum.
+Profile failures mean negotiate price or return.
+Document results if reselling.

 Common mistakes to avoid

-- No memtest — “worked in seller’s rig” is not data.
+- Skipping memtest — "worked in seller's rig" is not data.

 - DDR5 listing at DDR4 price — scam or misclick — verify notch.

-- Mixing used + new without full restress — retest entire bank.
+- Mixing used and new without full restress.

 FAQ